St Kitts and Nevis Awarded Best Citizenship by Investment Programme by FT PWM report | Business

 St Kitts and Nevis Awarded Best Citizenship by Investment Programme by FT PWM report

-The 2021 CBI Index released this week by the Financial Times' Professional Wealth Management (PWM) magazine has, for the first time, awarded St Kitts and Nevis as the best citizenship by investment (CBI) programme for 2021.
-Now in its fifth year, the CBI Index is an in-depth report that examines and evaluates CBI programmes offered by various countries in the Caribbean, Europe, Asia, and beyond.
+The 2021 CBI Index released this week by the Financial Times Professional Wealth Management PWM magazinehas,for the first time, awarded St Kitts and Nevis as the best citizenship by investment CBI programme for 2021.
+Established in 1984, the St Kitts and Nevis CBI Programme grants second citizenship to successful applicants who can make the required investment and pass the strict due diligence process.

 - Country: